janpstrunn/pass/README.md

 - `ENTROPY_SALT`: Set a salt to be used by EA
 - `ENTROPY_ITERATION`: Set iterations used by EA
 - `NOTIFY`: Always enable notifications
-- `EXTRA_CLIPBOARD_CLEAR`: Command to be used after clipboard cleareance
+- `POST_CLIPBOARD_CLEAR`: Command to be used after clipboard cleareance

 ## Usage